 But it's not just weird slang.
 There's a growing body of scientific evidence that being hangry is a completely real thing — and that low blood sugar leads to bad behavior.

-Case in point: In a study published on April 14 in the Proceedings of the National Academy of Sciences, researchers showed that married couples get increasingly angry and mean towards one another when their blood sugar is low.
+Case in point: in a study published in 2014 in the Proceedings of the National Academy of Sciences, researchers showed that married couples get increasingly angry and mean towards one another when their blood sugar is low.

 There's a reason for that.
 The brain needs energy in order to function.
 And glucose, a simple sugar, is just about the only molecule that the brain will accept for fuel.
 So when the sugar in your bloodstream goes down, so does your brainpower.
 Low blood sugar can have a particularly large effect on high-level tasks that require self-control — because those tasks require an especially large amount of energy.